Three methods are available to save, share, and edit the results of your observations.

 How to use the file?

 After your observation, you may be tempted to edit your image to improve the colors or try to bring out more details.
-Actually, as soon as the image is saved, Stellinapp will offer you some basic settings to adjust the image to your needs.

 In case you want to edit the image in a graphics software, please note that the actions you can perform are limited and may degrade the image quality.
 There are several reasons for this:

-- STELLINA’s jpeg images have already been processed.
+• Jpeg images have already been processed.

-- STELLINA images are saved in JPEG format: in order to reduce the weight of this well-known format, a digital digital compression is applied.
+• Images are saved in JPEG format: in order to reduce the weight of this well-known format, a digital digital compression is applied.
 This compression leads to barely perceptible changes to the pixels of the image.
 Running a deep processing on a JPEG image will bring out those imperfections (sometimes called “compression artifacts”) and eventually degrade the image quality (Figure 4).

 Fig. 4: Zooming in on the detail of an image.
 On the left: raw image – On the right: JPEG compression where artifacts appear (for example, around the stars).